gwetchen/TurtleRestoDruidResources/readme.md

 T2 8/8 is a strong setbonus that accels in raid wide damage fights, worth keeping for a while.

 ### Nature's Grace/Regrowth:
-If another resto druid is playing tree you usually want to play this spec.
+If another Resto Druid is playing tree you usually want to play this spec.
 It is quite mana hungry so with early gear you may be forced to skip Nature's Grace in favour of Tree of Life but this will reduce your throughput significantly.
 You'll want to mostly spam downranked Regrowths.
 Rank 6 or 7 can be a good choice but try and see what works for you.
 Max rank is useful occasionally but quite expensive.
 While you are moving you should look to put up Rejuvenations.
-If possible, heal raid members that don't already have a regrowth hot on them but this isn't always an option.
+If possible, heal raid members that don't already have a Regrowth hot on them but this isn't always an option.

 <a target="_blank" rel="noopener noreferrer" href="https://talents.turtle-wow.org/druid?points=oAAbYKAYAI--FAFABbFCAIF">Example Talent Build</a> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;